RaphaelIT7/gmod-holylib/docs/luapack.md

 - The client mounts and validates downloaded packs before sending `READY(generation, md5)`.
 - Only a ready slot receives tiny per-file stubs.
 The full init file first follows HolyLib's existing path so it can carry the bootstrap; after that, a non-ready, expired, corrupt, downloads-disabled, or otherwise uncertain slot is handed directly to the native `GModDataPack::SendFileToClient` implementation.
 - Every stub is an ordinary reliable `LuaFileDownload` for the requested file ID, so the Requesting Lua barrier advances.
-- Publishing creates the object and registers it in `downloadables` before replacing the one replicated manifest snapshot.
+- Publishing creates the immutable object before replacing the one replicated manifest snapshot.
+At most `downloadable_limit` LuaPack objects are appended to Source's non-removable, level-lifetime `downloadables` table; later hotfix generations use the same validated HTTP handoff as connected-client autorefresh once a new join has spawned.
 - Old generations remain addressable until pins drain and their manifest-retention TTL passes.
 A separate object TTL prunes only files that are no longer retained **and** no longer present in the active `downloadables` table, so hotfix rebuilds cannot strand current-session joins.
+New joins are never offered an unbounded history of hotfix packs.
 - Encryption, DRM, licensing, telemetry, and external defaults do not exist.
 The only optional outbound request is the operator-configured ingest hook.

 ## Configuration